-CJ 255 Cybercrime 3 Credits
+CJ 255 Cybercrime

 Overview of computer crime and its investigation.
 Includes an analysis of current crime rates and trends.
+Prerequisite: CJ 201 Introduction to Criminal Justice

-CJ 270 Juvenile Justice 3 Credits
+CJ 270 Juvenile Justice

 This course examines theories of delinquency and issues facing today's youth.
 It illustrates how children are processed by the juvenile justice system, from investigation to re-entry into society.
+Prerequisite: CJ 201 Introduction to Criminal Justice

-CJ 275 Gangs 3 Credits
+CJ 275 Gangs